YOUR LOVE STORY DESERVES TO BE CAPTURED

 Searching for a France wedding photographer?
 Are you getting married in France and need a little help planning your wedding?

 Getting married abroad brings some additional challenges but don’t panic, I’m here to help!

-On this page you’ll find everything you need to know about weddings in France, from the legalities to my top tips for the best wedding photos by Manon Pauffin, France wedding photographer.
+On this page you’ll find everything you need to know about weddings in France, from the legalities to my top tips for the best wedding photos.

 Hi, I’m Manon – France wedding photographer.

 I create intimate wedding photographs filled with emotion for couples who follow their hearts and I’d love to share my knowledge with you so that you can plan the magical destination wedding you deserve.

 Reason number 1: the wine.

 Reason number 3: the wine.

 Ok, just kidding – a little bit.
 From a romantic, modern wedding in Paris to a sun-drenched relaxed wedding in Provence or an intimate vineyard wedding in Bordeaux or a fairytale chateaux wedding, France has so many stunning backdrops to offer!
 It all comes down to choosing what represents you best as a couple and what will bring you more joy on your wedding day.

 France is famous for its good food and great wine so if your favourite thing to do on a date night is to go for a sumptuous dinner or go to a wine tasting evening, planning a wedding in France will most definitely make those dreams come true!